rust-lang/rust/src/librustc/README.txt

-The files concerned purely with syntax -- that is, the AST, parser, pretty-printer, lexer, macro expander, and utilities for traversing ASTs -- are in a separate crate called "syntax", whose files are in ./../libsyntax if the parent directory of front/, middle/, back/, and so on is . .
+The files concerned purely with syntax -- that is, the AST, parser, pretty-printer, lexer, macro expander, and utilities for traversing ASTs -- are in a separate crate called "syntax", whose files are in ./../libsyntax, where . is the current directory (that is, the parent directory of front/, middle/, back/, and so on).

 The entry-point for the compiler is main() in driver/rustc.rs, and this file sequences the various parts together.